dynamomobile/Workbench-iOS/Readme.md

 This project is a collection of good to have tricks'n'tips and useful Xcode/Swift snippets.
 The framework-like parts are organised in the `Dynamo` group and should be easily copied to a new project.
 Remember to add `#import "Dynamo-Bridging.h"` to any bridging header in a new project.

+The project contains a CodeSteps file that contains a number of code bookmarks.
+CodeSteps is described here http://dyna.mo/bookmarking-tool-for-code/

 ## Misc

 Various parts make use of a couple general convinient helpers.